orcfax/docs/docs/FAQ/faq-2.md

 # The Orcfax ISPO

-Orcfax launched its Initial Stake Pool Offering (ISPO) in the Cardano blockchain’s 400th epoch.
+Orcfax launched its Initial Stake Pool Offering (ISPO) in the Cardano blockchain's 400th epoch.
 An ISPO is a fund-raising mechanism that is popular within the Cardano blockchain community.
 The basic principle is that ADA delegators forgo their ADA staking rewards each epoch (5 days) in return for a proportionate share of a particular Cardano native token.
-In Orcfax’s case that is $FACT, the utility token used for publication fees, staking, rewards, and voting within the Orcfax DAO.
+In Orcfax's case that is $FACT, the utility token used for publication fees, staking, rewards, and voting within the Orcfax DAO.